 4. Don’t Wear Babouche on a Busy Walking Day

-One of the must-buy in the Marrakesh souks are the colorful traditional Moroccan slippers, called babouche.
+One of the must-buys in the Marrakesh souks are the colourful traditional Moroccan slippers, called babouche.
 They take a few wears to stretch to your foot and become comfortable.
 So it’s not a good idea to wear a brand new pair on a heavy day.

 5. Don’t Feed the Snake Charmers

 You’ll find a snake wrapped around your neck and they’ll demand payment to remove it or encourage you to take a picture.
 Once you take it, the fee demanded can be unreasonable.
 Try not to engage these snake charmers or be prepared for some aggressive sales tactics.